Best gold ETFs: Top funds for investing in gold

 The most common reason retail investors buy gold ETFs is diversification.
 Owning various investments minimizes the risk of having too much exposure to a single asset.

 Historically, gold has had a low correlation to the stock market.
 For example, during the financial crisis in 2008, gold prices rose 2 percent while the S&P 500 index plunged 37 percent.
+More recently, gold prices spiked in the wake of the collapse of Silicon Valley Bank.

 Additionally, in times of political or social turmoil, investors often flock to gold as a safe haven, leaving behind more volatile assets.